 Please note, during COVID 19, e-learning has been made freely accessible.

 This programme of e-learning provides the full curriculum and is the preferred route to access the learning required for the passport.
 Read more about it here e-LfH IV Therapy Passport programme page and access the e-learning by following the link e-LfH Hub.
 For more information download the Implementation Guide

 There may be occasions, where organisations choose to deliver step 1 (learning) of the IV Therapy Passport pathway independently.
 In order to contribute to the pathway, the content of this learning must have been deemed equivalent through the CapitalNurse IV Therapy Passport validation process.
 Download the Implementation Guide for more information.

 Learners are required to complete eAssessments via e-LfH irrespective of the way they access step 1.

 Assessment of knowledge is via eAssessment on the e-LfH hub e-LfH Hub – this is the standardised gateway to practice learning and assessment.
 A drug calculation eAssessment is included.

 This IV Practice Learning and Assessment Document (IV PLAD) for the pathway is composed of a set of core proficiencies and a choice of optional proficiencies, selected to be relevant to a HCP’s current role.

 Please note, currently step 3 of the pathway is only accessible within London.

-Download IV PLAD for use in practice after completing step 1 and 2.
+Download IV PLAD for use in practice after completing steps 1 and 2.

 The IV Therapy Passport